 1. What is LIBOR?

-The London Interbank Offered Rate (LIBOR) is an indication of the average rates at which banks could obtain unsecured funding, and for many years has been used globally as a key interest rate benchmark across a wide range of financial products, including mortgages.
+The London Interbank Offered Rate (LIBOR) was, until 31st December 2021, an indication of the average rates at which banks could obtain unsecured funding, and for many years has been used globally as a key interest rate benchmark across a wide range of financial products, including mortgages.

 2. Why is LIBOR being phased out?

-The aim of LIBOR is to measure the interest rate at which banks can borrow from one another.
-LIBOR relies on information about markets which will no longer be available from banks.
+The aim of LIBOR was to measure the interest rate at which banks could borrow from one another.
+LIBOR relied on information about markets which is no longer be available from banks.
 Therefore, LIBOR is no longer considered sustainable and is being phased out.

 3. Why have you chosen 3-Month Term SONIA plus 0.1193% as the LIBOR Replacement Rate (LRR)?